Blockchain Transaction Conflicts: A Historical Perspective: Defining and Extracting Conflict Metrics

-We use an \emph{exclusive-access} paradigm for our analysis of transaction conflict in Ethereum blocks.
-Since \readset{} information is not explicitly provided with \texttt{prestateTracer}~\cite{chainstackTraceblock} and transaction \texttt{accessList}~\cite{chainstacGettxbyblock}, we treat each operation as an exclusive update operation, which may result in overestimating conflicts.
-For example, if $T_i$ and $T_j$ access the same state, they will conflict in the current analysis; however, there could be no conflict if they both just read the state in practice.
-Therefore, a more detailed analysis that separates accesses into read and write operations would likely reduce the conflict numbers presented in the \cref{sec:eth_analysis}.

-\paragraph*{Solana} In contrast to Ethereum, Solana transactions are made up of the account-access specification, a list of accounts to read (\readset{}) or write (\writeset{})~\cite{solana-url}.
-This specification is added to the transactions upfront by the clients through RPC node interaction.
-The success or failure of a transaction depends on the freshness of its read-write sets, from the moment it is added to the transaction by the client until its execution at the validator node.
-Two Solana transactions $T_i$ and $T_j$ are in conflict if both of them access a common account and at least one of them performs a write operation, as defined earlier in \cref{eq:svm_conf}.
-The \readset{} and \writeset{} simplify our analysis and improve the accuracy of conflict detection for Solana blocks.
+\paragraph{Solana} Solana transactions are made up of the account-access specification, a list of accounts to be read (\readset{}) or written (\writeset{}).
+This specification is added to the transactions upfront by the clients through RPC interaction.
+The success or failure of a transaction depends on the freshness of its r-w sets, from the moment it is added by the client until its execution at the validator node.
+The \readset{} and \writeset{} simplify our conflict detection and analysis for Solana blocks.
 We used the beta API of Solana's mainnet to obtain block details in JSON format with the max-supported transaction version set to 0~\cite{solanaGetblock}.
 The extracted details are then parsed to obtain the information required for our analysis.